 5. EU pesticide approval process and subsequent risk management ensures pollinator safety.

 Matt Shardlow, CEO of Buglife, who coordinated the response, commented.
-“The public response has been massive a real push for positive action for pollinators.
-It was also pleasing to find such strong commonality of thought and support for pollinator across such a wide range of European charitable organisations.
-Hopefully the EU will respond favourably to these ideas and help coordinate action to ensure the future of our pollinators.”
+“The public response has been massive, a real push for positive action for pollinators.
+It was also pleasing to find such strong commonality of thought and support for pollinators across such a wide range of European charitable organisations.
+Hopefully, the EU will respond favourably to these ideas and help coordinate action to ensure the future of our pollinators.”

 The full joint submission can be seen here.